rabelais88/docker-full-stack/readme.md

 - `nginx/proxy` has its own quirks, such as:
   - creating internal network may cause upstream error
   - gzip settings should be added separately in `vhost.d/${URL}`
-- ~~but really, `nginx/proxy` is simpler than using `traefik` or other reverse-proxy apps. because it has tons of documents online.~~ `traefik` is ALWAYS RECOMMENDED for orchestration. maybe not so much for performance, but for the ease of deployment.
+- ~~but really, `nginx/proxy` is simpler than using `traefik` or other reverse-proxy apps. because it has tons of documents online.~~ `traefik` is ALWAYS RECOMMENDED for orchestration. maybe not so much for performance, but for the ease of deployment. it supports advanced orchestration features.
 - *dockerize* and *healthcheck* is trickier than expectation. and maybe not really necessary in some cases. if the app handles error alright, it is not necessary.
 - apps should implement its own healthcheck feature. using `curl` is not really a recommended option for health checking.
 - any app settings should be provided via environment values, not files.